-Find out if those waves are really as scary as everyone says.
+Find out if using a microwave really causes cancer.
 By Dawn Chen

 Photo: Maksim Kostenko / www.123rf.com

 I have a microwave oven at home, and it has honestly made my life so much easier when it comes to heating up food.
 I’ll use it to warm up leftover food, and even use it to clean my kitchen sponge (just nuke the sponge for 30 seconds to kill off bacteria and germs).
 Yet whenever the microwave oven is on, I’m always careful not to stand near it, for fear that there may be radiation leaks, or that it’s somehow hazardous to my health.

 It’s time to finally answer the age old question: Will using a microwave oven really increase my cancer risk?
 Experts from Parkway Cancer Centre – medical director and senior consultant Dr Ang Peng Tiam and senior consultant Dr See Hui Ti, say you don’t have to worry as there is no scientific basis for this claim.

 Microwave ovens work by super charging water molecules in food, causing them to rapidly vibrate and produce heat, which in turn cooks the food.
 According to the World Health Organization (WHO), microwave ovens are safe for heating and cooking food as long as they are used in accordance with the manufacturers’ instructions.
 The WHO also states that “it is important to realise that food cooked in a microwave oven does not become ‘radioactive’.
 Nor does any microwave energy remain in the cavity or the food after the microwave oven is switched off.”
 Simply put, microwave ovens just heat food, and don’t cause them to become dangerous or more cancer-causing.

 Here are some tips on using a microwave oven safely: